The WAIVER period for spring/summer 2018 is from December 11, 2017 - January 31, 2018.

 In order for a mandated student to access the enrollment or waiver system forms, the student must be included on an eligibility file that the University sends to United Healthcare Student Resources.
-To be included in the eligibility file, you must be enrolled for fall classes and if you have a graduate assistantship, your fall job assignment must be set up in payroll.
+To be included in the eligibility file, you must be enrolled for spring classes and if you have a graduate assistantship, your spring job assignment must be set up in payroll.

 You must take action to activate your enrollment!

 To use your insurance at the earliest possible date, students must finalize their enrollment.
 In order to activate their coverage and access their insurance card, students should complete the electronic enrollment form at http://studentcenter.uhcsr.com/univofga (select “Enrollment Form”).
 Use your 9-digit student ID (81x) number and date of birth to access the Enrollment form.
 Once this enrollment form is submitted, a student’s coverage will be active in the United Healthcare Student Resources system and an ID card will be generated within approximately 48-72 business hours.
 Your coverage will become active in the insurance company’s system once you complete this enrollment form.